SSEP Program Costs

 Cost: to assess the added cost, based on what you have in mind, Contact SSEP.

-Cost per additional Package of 5 FME Kits: $350 (includes shipping)
+Cost per additional Package of 6 Mini-lab Kits: TBD

-The community submits 3 finalist proposals for each additional mini-lab slot.
+The community would submit 3 finalist proposals for each additional mini-lab slot.

 3. Other Costs Borne by the Community